pvcraven/networking-down-under-book/source/chapter_06/chapter_06.rst

 anywhere in the world; this process starts with packets, the fundamental container of data that moves around the internet.
-These packets have their own addresses which differ from the MAC addresses we discussed in Chapters 4 and 5.
+These packets have their own addresses which differ from the MAC addresses we discussed in :ref:`chapter_04` and :ref:`chapter_05`.
 As computers can run multiple programs we'll show how to send data not just to the right computer, but also the right program.
 We'll show how networks are divided into smaller subnetworks and how data is routed between them.
-There are important protocols at this layer, such as the protocol to translate domain names like nostarch.com to a network addresses, and a protocol that will automatically set up your computer for the network as soon as you connect.
+There are important protocols at this layer, such as the protocol to translate domain names like ``wikipedia.org`` to a network addresses, and a protocol that will automatically set up your computer for the network as soon as you connect.
 We'll also talk about how firewalls work to help secure networks.